Russiankids/Casualities-Unknown-MultiplayerMod/README.md

 # Casualities Unknown💗 - Multiplayer Mod

-This mod brings a cooperative multiplayer experience to the brutal, limb-severing world of **Casualties Unknown**.
-Team up with friends to explore, survive, and escape the depths, but be warned: the only thing more dangerous than the environment might be each other.
+This mod brings a cooperative multiplayer experience to the brutal world of **Casualties Unknown**.
+Team up with friends to explore, survive

 ***